 With just $147, Eastern National published its first title, Abraham Lincoln: From His Own Words and Contemporary Accounts.
 The book was developed and sold at Eastern National’s first agency, Abraham Lincoln National Historical Park.

-Today, we partner with 175 of the nation’s most significant cultural, historical, and recreational destinations in 33 states, the District of Columbia, Puerto Rico, and the United States Virgin Islands.
-We operate museum stores and donate the proceeds from every sale to the partners we serve.
-Since our founding, we have contributed more than $142 million to our partners in support of vital educational programs.
+Today, we partner with more than 175 of the nation’s most significant cultural, historical, and recreational destinations in 33 states, the District of Columbia, Puerto Rico, and the US Virgin Islands.
+We operate park stores and donate the proceeds from every sale to the partners we serve.
+Since our founding, we have contributed more than $156 million to our partners in support of vital educational programs.
 Click here to learn more about how our donations benefit the visitors of America’s national parks and other public trusts.

 Board of Directors